The following materials are required to apply to Maryland University of Integrative Health:

 Additional requirements may exist for specific programs.
 Please see Admission Requirements for more information.

-* If your permanent residence is in one of the following states and you are applying for an online program, you must contact the Office of Graduate Admissions before submitting your application: Alabama, Arkansas, Georgia, Iowa, Michigan, Wisconsin, Minnesota, Montana, New York and South Dakota.
+* If your permanent residence is in one of the following states, you may not be able to apply for and complete your program entirely online Alabama, Arkansas, Georgia, Iowa, Michigan, Wisconsin, Minnesota, Montana, New York and South Dakota.
 To address these state regulations, MUIH offers a limited residency hybrid format for some programs.
 Please contact the Office of Graduate Admissions by email or at 410-888-9048 ext.
 6647 so that we can share details and help you to plan.

 If your bachelor’s degree was not completed at a regionally accredited college or university, or recognized by the U.S. Department of Education, copies of the institution’s academic catalog may be required and course syllabi may be requested.
 If your bachelor’s degree was completed at a college or university outside of the United States, a third-party course-by-course academic evaluation is required.
 See the Academic Catalog for more information for international students.